 For example, you can find

-You can also search for property records and ownership information online, in person, or over the phone with a 311 representative.
+You can search for property records and ownership information online, in person, or by calling a 311 representative.

 Property owners of all boroughs except Staten Island can visit ACRIS New York.